MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-tools.md

 ## Dependency management with dep

 The Azure SDK for Go uses dep for dependency management.
-The dep command allows you to pull and vendor requirements for your Go application, avoiding version conflicts and ensuring that your project works correctly.
+The dep command allows you to pull vendor requirements for your Go application, avoiding version conflicts and ensuring that your project works correctly.

 > [!div class="nextstepaction"]